8 Ways to Protect Seniors from Financial Fraud and Scams

-Today, people over age 50 hold over 70% of the country’s wealth.
+Today, people over 50 hold more than 70% of the country’s wealth.
 But elder financial abuse is all too common.

-Fraudsters target older adults using a variety of scams and manage to steal $37 billion each year from American seniors.
+Fraudsters target older adults using a variety of scams and manage to steal an estimated $28.3 to $37.5 billion each year from American seniors.
+This figure accounts for the fact that a large majority of victims (especially those exploited by someone they know) never report the crime to authorities.

 Older people who are no longer working may be the most vulnerable to fraudsters.
 This is especially true if they also have disabilities and need to rely on others for access to the community and other assistance.